SciComp8/Project_Portfolio/README.md

 # Coding collection for diverse research projects

-This repository contains codes affiliated with multiple projects.
+This repository contains codes affiliated with multiple collaborative and individual projects.

 - Lipidomics and transcriptomics analysis (using R)
   - LipidomicTranscriptomic_ALiu.Rmd